jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/fRrUNozEI_0?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in Central Park in Plovdiv, Bulgaria"></iframe>
 </div>

-### ⚙ <span id="setup-binding" class="offset-top-nav">Initial setup & binding</span>
+### ⚙ <span id="setup-binding" class="offset-top-nav">Setup & binding</span>

-I didn't really do much in terms of setup when I first tried out the Mobula7 HD.
-I wanted to get a feel of how it comes configured literally out of the box. **And to be frank, I was quite satisfied**.
+I didn't really have to do much in terms of setup when I first tried out the Mobula7 HD, which is definitely a good thing.
+I wanted to get a feel of how it comes configured literally out of the box. **And to be frank, I was very pleased with the initial configuration.**

 The by far easiest way to bind the drone to your radio is to plug it in to your computer, open Betaflight, go to the CLI tab and type `bind`.
 Hit enter.
 I love this, it makes binding so easy.
 Now that the Mobula is in bind mode, go to your radio (I'm using a [Taranis X-Lite][13], but I also bound it to a [Taranis Q X7][14]) and after creating a new model, start the binding process from the radio.
 That's it.
 The Mobula will blink a few times to indicate a successful bind (you can read about the [exact meaning of the different flashes in the manual][5]).
+Alternatively you can press the bind button at the bottom of the flight controller, if you prefer to bind this way.

-Of course, as always, setup 2-3 switches mapped to AUX1, AUX2 and AUX3.
-The Mobula7 HD's ESCs support DSHOT and as such you can use Turtle mode and Beeping through ESCs.
+I setup 3 switches mapped to AUX1, AUX2 and AUX3.
+The Mobula7 HD's ESCs support DSHOT and as such you can use Turtle mode (flip over after crash) and Beeping through ESCs.

 ![Modes Betaflight tab](mobula7-hd-review-and-setup-21.png)

-In my case, I have setup AUX1 for arming on one switch, AUX2 for flight modes (acro and angle), AUX3 for turtle mode (so useful).
-If you haven't heard of Turtle mode before, basically, it allows you to 'arm' the quad in a special mode when moving the pitch and roll stick corresponds to a particular motor and only moves that side of the quad.
-Useful when you have crashed and are upside down and want to flip the quad over, without having to walk to do it manually.
+In my case, I setup AUX1 for arming on one switch, AUX2 for flight modes (acro and angle), AUX3 for turtle mode (so useful).

+> _If you haven't heard of Turtle mode before, basically, it allows you to 'arm' the quad in a special mode where moving the pitch and roll stick corresponds to a particular motor and only moves that side of the quad.
+Useful when you have crashed and are upside down and want to flip the quad over, without having to walk to do it manually._

 Again do note that on the Mobula7 HD listing in Banggood they warn about some potential issues with Betaflight if you are using the latest version of the configurator (10.5.0 or 10.5.1):